ruprekhab/data_collection_challenge/README.md

 * **Matplotlib**: Used for creating visualizations to showcase analysis results.

 ## Output
-The cleaned and analyzed data is exported as a CSV file.
+The cleaned and analyzed data is exported as a CSV file named mars_weather.csv